srivatsav06/AI_PROJECT/README.md

 # An Improved Bat Optimization Algorithm to Solve the Task Scheduling Problem in Open Shop

 This project aims to improve the Bat Optimization Algorithm to solve the Task Scheduling Problem in Open Shop.
 The task scheduling problem is a widely studied optimization problem, and it plays a critical role in many fields, such as manufacturing, logistics, and transportation.
-The Open Shop scheduling problem is a specific instance of the task scheduling problem, where all tasks must go through all machines in a specific order.
+The Open Shop scheduling problem is a specific instance of the task scheduling problem, where all tasks need not go through all machines in a specific order.

 ## How to Run